Schumacher-Group-UPB/PHOENIX/manual_windows.md

 when using the makefile.

 ### CUDA Architexture
-You can also specify the architexture used when compiling PHOENIX.
-The release binaries are compiled with a variety of Compute Capabilities (CC).
-To ensure maximum performance, picking the CC for your specific GPU and using
+You can also specify the CUDA architexture used when compiling PHOENIX to ensure maximum performance.

 ```
-ARCH=xy
+ARCH=CC
 ```

-when using the Makefile, where xy is your CC, is most beneficial.
+`CC` has to be substituted with the compute capability of your graphics card.
+You can find the compute capability [here](https://developer.nvidia.com/cuda/gpus).

 ### When building on Windows
 If you build PHOENIX on Windows it is required to use the Optimization flag